 I have the same question as Joe, but for the southern Hudson Bay polar bear population: What their population is at right now.
 Thank you, Mr. Chairman.
+Chairman: Thank you.
+Minister.

 Hon.
 David Akeeagok: Thank you, Mr. Chairman.
 The southern Hudson Bay also has been surveyed and currently we are getting ready for the consultation phase for the population.